fizzle77/JAFDTC/doc/Airframe_A10C.md

 ![](images/Hawg_UFC_JAFDTC.png)

-JAFDTC currently supports four functions from the Hawg cockpit,
+JAFDTC currently supports the following functions from the Hawg cockpit,

 * **IFF** &ndash; Pressing and briefly holding this button causes JAFDTC to load the currently selected A-10C configuration into the jet.
 JAFDTC provides feedback during the